yourlabs/django-autocomplete-light/docs/tutorial.rst

           class-based views in general.

-In this tutorial, we'll first learn to make autocompletes backed by a :django:term:`QuerySet`.
-Suppose we have a Country :django:term:`Model` which we want to provide a `Select2
-<https://select2.github.io/>`_ autocomplete widget for in a form.
-If a
-users types an "f" it would propose "Fiji", "Finland" and "France", to authenticated users only:
+In this tutorial, we'll first learn to make autocompletes backed by a `QuerySet`.
+Suppose we have a Country `Model` which we want to provide a `Select2 <https://select2.github.io/>`_ autocomplete widget for in a form.
+If a users types an "f" it would propose "Fiji", "Finland" and "France", to authenticated users only: